 Image Source: AAFP

 Burns rank among the most common household injuries that affect children, but you can manage most of them with the right first aid knowledge.
 Someone in the United States gets a burn that needs medical treatment every minute [9].
-Burns are one of the top ten unintentional injuries in children under age 5 [9].
+Burns are one of the top ten unintentional injuries in children under age 5.
 Learning to identify and respond to burns can help prevent complications and speed up healing.

-What a burn is
+What is a Burn?

-A burn damages tissue through exposure to heat, chemicals, electricity, radiation, or the sun [2].
+A burn damages tissue through exposure to heat, chemicals, electricity, radiation, or the sun.
 Medical professionals classify burns by how deeply they penetrate the skin:

 · Superficial burns (1st degree) damage only the outer skin layer (epidermis).
-The skin looks red without blisters, like in a mild sunburn [2].
-These burns hurt but usually heal within 7-10 days and don't leave scars [9].
+The skin looks red without blisters, like in a mild sunburn.
+These burns hurt but usually heal within 7-10 days and don't leave scars.

 · Partial thickness burns (2nd degree) harm both the epidermis and part of the dermis (second skin layer).
-You'll see pain, redness, swelling, and blisters [2].
-These burns usually heal within 2-3 weeks [9].
+You'll see pain, redness, swelling, and blisters.
+These burns usually heal within 2-3 weeks.

 Why burn care matters